Table Of Content

 Introduction

-Blue Cat's MB-7 Mixer can be called a "multi band mixing console": it splits the incoming signal into a variable number of bands (up to 7) that can be mixed again together as if they were separate tracks.
+Blue Cat's MB-7 Mixer can be called a "multi band mixing console": it splits the incoming signal into a variable number of bands (up to 7) that can be processed separately and mixed again together as if they were separate tracks.
 It thus provides controls that you would usually find on a mixing console, in addition to frequency splitting configuration capabilities.

 Multi Band?